cartermak/cartermak.github.io/_drafts/projects/subwoofer.md

 # thumbnail_file: subwoofer.png
 ---

 One of the central tenents of college life is having a good stereo system.
 Everybody knows that.
-So, when my friend offered me a broken subwoofer from his parents, I had a new project.
+So, when my friend offered me a broken subwoofer from his parents' basement, I had a new project.

 <!-- Correct specs below -->
-The sub is a [*insert model name*](), with twin 12-inch, 4-ohm speakers.
-The cones were perfectly intact, and a quick impedence check with a multimeter shows that the coils were as well.
+The sub is a Polk Audio PSW650, with twin 10-inch drivers.
+The cones were perfectly intact, and a quick impedance check with a multimeter shows that the coils were as well.
 The issue was the amplifier.
-I pulled the **heavy** power supply/amplifier assembly out of the cabinet and poked around a bit, but some research and continuity testing showed that the problem was likely a transistor that would be prohibitively difficult to replace.
+I pulled the **heavy** power supply/amplifier assembly out of the cabinet and poked around a bit, but I couldn't identify the problem component (although I suspect it was one of the transistors glued to the massive heat sink).
 Instead, I decided to replace the amplifier altogether.

 <!--
 TODO: